 With 94% of its staff paid by the hour, Best Buy is named number one for their employee and leadership development projects.
 Their “Gift of Time” program also serves as great help to employees suffering from awful health issues or traumatic events.

 Before jumping in a situation, it’s important to look at the bigger picture; know where you are financially and understand what you want for your future.
+Even if you’re looking for online part-time jobs for college students, you must the pros and cons of being an hourly worker.
 But remember that no matter what kind of worker you choose to be, if you want the best chances of landing a job, it’s important that you hire the best professional resume writers.